 Alcide calls up Sookie: the pack found Jannalynn and is going to administer Pack Justice, and as the wronged parties, Eric, Sookie, and Sam have a right to be there.
 Which is all well and good, but no one takes into consideration that Jannalynn is a bit of a loose cannon, and also really likes hurting people.
 Pack Justice this time around is letting Mustapha and Jannalynn go at each other with swords, which seems absurd because they are both werewolves (and it’s nighttime!
 Although I guess not the full moon?), and at the last second, Jannalynn decides she might as well make one last ditch attempt to be packmaster, and goes for Alcide instead.
 Except Sookie shouts out a warning, Alcide ducks, and Jannalynn stabs Sam by mistake.
 Mustapha beheads Jannalynn, Sookie runs to Sam’s side, wondering if she can get Eric to give him blood, which is the only way one really survives death in this universe, but she barely gets to Sam before he actually dies.

-Fortunately, Sookie has been carrying the cluviel dor around with her everyone in a heightened state of paranoia, and she uses its magic to save Sam’s life.
+Fortunately, Sookie has been carrying the cluviel dor around with her everywhere in a heightened state of paranoia, and she uses its magic to save Sam’s life.
 Great for Sam, confusing for everyone at the pack meeting who has no idea what is happening, and not super swell for Eric, who was using this as both a test of Sookie’s love and a get out of jail free card.
 And that’s how it ends!

 And the bullet points: